internet-of-plants/iop/README.md

 # Build

-After cloning you must set the configurations.
-To do that run this command:

-`cp include/configuration.h.example include/configuration.h`

-And fill all the constants with the appropriate value

-Then you can deploy the code to the nodemcu using platform-io.
+You can just deploy the code to the nodemcu using platform-io.

+But be aware, while `esp8266/Arduino` is at version `2.7.4` our code will crash because of a bug in this version.
+So you will have to apply a patch to the local `PlatformIO` `esp8266/Arduino` code.
+Change `Arduino/cores/esp8266/WString.h` for [WString.h](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/WString.h) and `Arduino/cores/esp8266/WString.cpp` for [WString.cpp](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/WString.cpp)

+We are sorry for this inconvenience, but until upstream updates it's what we can do.

 # TODO